YoussefBadreldin/Multi-Threaded-Secure-Chat-Application/README.md

 - Ensure secure and reliable communication between the client and server.
 - Implement a message exchange where the client sends a message, and the server responds with a confirmation message.

-#### 1.3 Documentation and Code Comments
-- Thoroughly document the server and client setup, explaining the purpose and functionality of each component.
-- Provide detailed code comments to enhance code readability.

 ### Part 2: Multi-Threaded Server

 #### 2.1 Multi-Threaded Architecture